cwyner/spelling-bee-bot/README.md

 ## Current Release: Solver V1 (pushed on March 12th, 2026)

+### Fixes from Previous Version

+- Updated wordlist to contain all verb tenses.
+Solver will not miss words now but it heavily overestimates.

+## Archived Releases: Solver V1 (pushed on March 12th, 2026)

 ### Summary

 The Solver V1 solution implements a pretty naive solution to the Spelling Bee challenge, but it works!
 In fact, despite being naive, it works much faster than I initially thought it would.
 As such, I'm not sure if there is really any need to tweak the algorithm for speed since it did not even take a second to complete.
 I have been brainstorming some optimizations to reduce the average number of operations, but I have not convinced myself yet that they would even be better.
 I might consider taking a look at other kinds of optimizations though, like minimizing the amount of things or the size of the things Quarkus has to inject/resolve at startup.